-The 21-year-old says he is flattered by the view that he would be the perfect replacement for the veteran midfielder but states that he could not be happier at Paris Saint-Germain
+The 21-year-old says he is flattered by the view that he would be the perfect replacement for the Juventus veteran as he approaches the end of his Italy career

-Marco Verratti says he is "proud" to be considered Andrea Pirlo's heir apparent - but insists that he has no intention of succeeding his Italy team-mate as Juventus' principal playmaker any time soon.
+Marco Verratti says he is "proud" to be considered Andrea Pirlo's heir apparent in the Italy side.

-Verratti is still being linked with Juve and freely admits that he is honoured by the widely held perception that he would be the perfect replacement for the 34-year-old Pirlo.
+Verratti admits that he is honoured by the widely held perception that he would be the perfect replacement for 34-year-old Pirlo in Cesare Prandelli's side.

 "[The comparisons] are definitely something that make me feel proud," the Azzurri starlet told Goal.